.A marketer’s primary focus is to predict and influence customer behavior.

-A Google search for the keywords ‘better social media management’ shows Marketo’s ad that offers users a free guide that will inform them about best practices from industry leaders about social media management:
+A Google search for the keywords ‘better social media management’ shows Marketo’s ad that offers users a free guide.
+This will inform them about best practices from industry leaders about social media management:

 The post-click landing page connected with the ad offers visitors a free guide in exchange for their contact details:

-Only focus on the soft-sell at this stage, offer your customers a free resource first, and once you’ve warmed them up, you can then go in for the hard-sell.
+Only focus on the soft-sell at this stage, offer your customers a free resource first.
+Once you’ve warmed them up, you can then go in for the hard-sell.

 For example, Instapage’s Copywriting for Conversion ebook is meant for customers that are having trouble creating post-click landing pages with persuasive conversion copy.
 The ebook doesn’t promote Instapage as a post-click landing page solution.
 Instead, it offers marketers a resource on creating conversion-worthy copy.

-By telling customers how important conversion-worthy copy is for creating optimized post-click landing pages and increasing conversions, the post-click landing page sets the right precedent for when customers are ready to invest in a solution.
+By telling customers how important conversion-worthy copy is for creating optimized landing pages and increasing conversions.
+The post-click landing page sets the right precedent for when customers are ready to invest in a solution.

 Stage 2: Consideration and decision